Paper shredders let you destroy documents securely

 Paper shredders offer different degrees of information security:

-Strip-cut shredders, which cut paper into long, noodle-like strips, can handle higher volumes, but they're also the least secure type.
+- Strip-cut shredders, which cut paper into long, noodle-like strips, can handle higher volumes, but they're also the least secure type.
+They're also pretty rare these days; even the cheapest paper shredder covered in this report is a crosscut model.

-Crosscut shredders (also called confetti-cut shredders) cut paper lengthwise and widthwise, which makes it more difficult to piece together documents that are still legible.
+- Crosscut shredders (also called confetti-cut shredders) cut paper lengthwise and crosswise, which makes it more difficult to piece together documents that are still legible.
+We found recommendations for crosscut paper shredders ranging from $25 to $250.

-Micro-cut shredders are the most secure; they chew paper into tiny, diamond-shaped scraps.
+- Micro-cut shredders are the most secure; they chew paper into tiny, diamond-shaped scraps.
+They're also the most expensive; we didn't find recommendations for any cheaper than $350.

-Paper shredders often are rated on a six-point security rating (6 being the most secure), based on industry and government standards.
-For home or small offices, experts recommend crosscut shredders with a security level of 3 or higher.
+Paper shredders often are rated on a six-point security scale, with 6 being the most secure.
+For private personal or business documents, experts recommend crosscut shredders with a security level of 3 or higher.
 Office Depot posts a handy chart describing paper-shredder security ratings on its website and showing examples of how finely the different kinds of shredders destroy documents.

 Paper shredder styles